swaechter/smbjwrapper/README.md

 </dependency>
 ```

+Notes:

-Note: You can also use a different backend implementation.
+* You can also use a different backend implementation.
 For more information see https://www.slf4j.org/manual.html

 ## Usage